hcmlab/nova/README.md

 NovA has been completly reworked with more advanced annotation features.
 It now allows framewise labeling for a more precise coding experience, and continuous annotations for labeling e.g emotions or social attitudes (see picture below).
 The interface is more customizable than the last version and allows loading and labeling data of multiple persons.

 The Annotation format can easily be imported in other tools, like ELAN or Excel.
 NovA further supports the Import of Discrete Annotation files from ELAN and ANVIL for a seamless workflow.
 Annotations further can directly be transformed into SSI samplelists for training models.
+Additionally it's now possible to store/load annotations in a local or external MongoDB database for a cooperative workflow (basic support).

 ![alt tag](http://hcm-lab.de/projects/ssi/wp-content/uploads/2016/07/cont.png)